-The following table presents information as of December 31, 2014 with respect to compensation plans under which shares of our common stock may be issued.
+The following table presents information as of December 31, 2017 with respect to compensation plans under which shares of our common stock may be issued.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights(#) Weighted-average exercise price of outstanding options, warrants and rights (\$) Number of securities remaining available for future issuance under equity compensation plans (#) Equity compensation plans approved by security holders (1) 5,704,946 3.19 (2) 4,252,752 (3) Equity compensation plans not approved by security holders Total 5,704,946 4,252,752
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (#) Weighted-average exercise price of outstanding options, warrants and rights (\$) Number of securities remaining available for future issuance under equity compensation Plans (#) Equity compensation plans approved by security holders (1) 4,029,487 7.16093 (2) 5,950,636 (3) Equity compensation plans not approved by security holders Total 4,029,487 5,950,636

-- (1) Excludes purchase rights accruing under our 2014 ESPP and includes 584,385 shares of restricted stock and 8,240 shares of restricted stock units. - The weighted average exercise price relates solely to outstanding stock option shares since shares of restricted stock and restricted took units have no exercise price. - Includes 2,000,000 shares of common stock that remain available for purchase under the 2014 ESPP and 2,252,752 shares of common stock that remain available for purchase under our 2014 Plan.
+(1) Excludes purchase rights accruing under our 2014 ESPP.

+(2) The weighted average exercise price relates solely to outstanding stock option shares since shares of restricted stock units have no exercise price.

+Includes 2,574,690 shares of common stock that remain available for purchase under the 2014 ESPP and 3,375,946 shares of common stock that remain available for issuance under our 2014 Plan.
 Additionally, our 2014 Plan provides for automatic increases in the number of shares available for issuance under it on January 1 of each four calendar years during the term of the 2014 Plan by the lesser of 4% of the number of shares of common stock issued and outstanding on each December 31 immediately prior to the date of increase or the number determined by our Board of Directors.
-Similarly, on January 1 of each calendar year, the aggregate number of shares of our common stock reserved for issuance under our 2014 ESPP increases automatically by the number of shares equal to the lesser of 1% of the total number of outstanding shares of our common stock on the immediately preceding December 31 or the number determined by our Board of Directors and may never exceed 20,000,000 shares.
+Similarly, on January 1 of each calendar year, the aggregate number of shares of our common stock reserved for purchase under our 2014 ESPP increases automatically by the number of shares equal to the lesser of 1% of the total number of outstanding shares of our common stock on the immediately preceding December 31 or the number determined by our Board of Directors and may never exceed 20,000,000 shares.